jamie-nxtgencare/demo-spring-boot/README.md

-# demo-spring-boot
+# demo-spring-ebean

-An Eclipse playground project for prototyping a web-based Spring Boot application.
+A gradle playground project for prototyping a Spring Boot Ebean ORM application.

 The following libraries are already integrated:
-- Spring MVC with Thymeleaf 3.0 and Layout Dialect
-- Spring Security
-- JMS with ActiveMQ
 - JDBC with HikariCP, Postgres and Flyway
 - Ebean ORM